1. Four 100-level courses

 Suggested curricular flow through the major

 First-Year students are encouraged to take at least one 100-level Psychology course their first year.
-Once a student completes at least one 100-level Psychology course, then the student is eligible for entrance into Psychology 201 (Research Methods in Psychology), a “gateway” course for the major.
+Once a student completes at least one 100-level Psychology course, then the student is eligible for entrance into Psychology 201 (Design of Psychological Research ), a “gateway” course for the major.
 Generally speaking, Psychology 201 is taken during a student’s second year and the student can declare the major after the successful completion of Psychology 201.
 Thus, students interested in majoring in Psychology should focus on taking 100- and 200-level Psychology courses their first and second years.
 Once a student completes Psychology 202 (Analysis of Psychological Data), then the student is ready for upper-level (300- and 400-level) Psychology courses.
 Generally speaking, students complete 300- and 400-level Psychology courses during their third and fourth years.
 Below is an example of Psychology courses taken during a student’s four years at Dickinson College:

 At least one 100-level courses